-OCLW certified our first employer in July of 2015, and six years later, we’re proud to have certified close to 300 living wage employers, who collectively have raised wages more than $1,800,000 for workers.
+Read more about how we got started here.
+OCLW certified our first employer in July of 2015, and six years later, we’re proud to have certified more than 300 living wage employers, who collectively have raised wages by more than $2 million for workers.
 We have re-certified 80% of our employers once their initial two-year certification expires.
 Our current certified employer directory includes restaurants, hair salons, automotive shops, breweries, nonprofits, local governments, churches, plumbers, and more.

 Our goals are to:

 - Reward and recognize employers based in Orange County who pay their workers a living wage

 - Provide employers with incentives to pay a living wage

 - Connect members of the community to living wage certified employers and encourage them to support those businesses and organizations

 - Increase awareness of wage inequality and continually certify more living wage employers in our community